 Local newspapers usually publish obituary pages with the recent deaths of local residents.
 If you know where a person lived, their local newspaper may allow you to search obituaries online.
 Similarly, there are other sites that publish obituaries and memorials online.
 For example, a funeral home might publish memorials and cemeteries might publish burial information.
 Some sites also specialize in amalgamating online obituaries.

-Learn what happens when you die without a will.
+→ Find out what happens if you die without a will

 Local governments maintain death records for their residents, though these aren’t always digitized and you may have to pay money to search their records.
 Even if they’re free to use, you may need to make a request and then wait days or weeks to get results.
 (Deaths from decades or centuries in the past are much less likely to be available digitally.)